 Courts often have opportunities to affect the integrity of elections, even in authoritarian or semi-democratic settings.
 At times, these opportunities can be dramatic, as when the Ukrainian Supreme Court ordered a re-run of a vote in the 2004 presidential election following mass protests.
 Courts can influence election outcomes in more mundane ways as well.
 In civil cases, courts can register or deregister candidates for an election and adjudicate other claims of procedural unfairness (Popova 2012; Bækken 2015); in criminal cases, they may apply fines or prison time to individuals caught engaging in illegal forms of electoral manipulation.
 For example, in June 2019 a Russian district court fined a member of a precinct election commission 40,000 rubles for the falsification of two ballots in favor of the ruling party, under pressure from the opposition.
 Taken together, decisions by courts up and down the judicial hierarchy may be able to enhance electoral integrity or diminish it, depending on whether they tend to rule for or against the interests of the ruling party.

 Within the large literature on the role of democratic institutions in non-democratic contexts, the judiciary has increasingly become an object of study.
 A fruitful recent strand of research has challenged the conventional wisdom that independent courts are beneficial for democracy and democratization (Helmke and Rosenbluth 2009), by identifying a variety of benefits that ruling parties in authoritarian and hybrid regimes can reap by granting some measure of genuine independence to their courts (Ginsburg and Moustafa 2008).
-These benefits include monitoring of citizens and , securing investment and property rights, and regime legitimation, among others.
+These benefits include monitoring of citizens and officials, securing investment and property rights, and regime legitimation, among others.
 As a result, many non-democratic systems have adopted formal institutions of de jure judicial independence, yet we have conflicting theories of how such institutions affect another central institutional feature of modern non-democracies—manipulated multi-party elections.
-One view holds that more independent courts will reduce manipulation during competitive elections due to protest risk (Chernykh and Svolik 2015); another view finds that high competitiveness drives ruling parties to intervene to secure favorable outcomes in election cases (Popova 2012), implying favorable conditions for high manipulation.
+One view holds that more independent courts will reduce manipulation during competitive elections due to protest risk (Chernykh and Svolik 2015); another view finds that high competitiveness drives ruling parties to intervene to secure favorable outcomes in election cases (Popova 2012), implying favorable conditions for manipulation.

-This paper offers a new theory of judicial independence and election manipulationoffering novel predictions that are supported by cross-national data.
+This paper offers a new theory of judicial independence and election manipulation—in the context of ordinary courts, rather than high-profile decisions to uphold or annul elections—offering novel predictions that are supported by cross-national data.
 It argues that non-democratic governments establish de jure independent courts in order to capture a variety of benefits, many of which have little to do with electoral competition directly.
 These reforms increase the likelihood of legal mobilization among opposition groups and parties, bringing more cases to the courts that allege pro-government electoral malfeasance (Dotan and Hofnung 2005; Aydın-Çakır 2014; McCann 1994).
 As a result, even if the rate at which courts rule against the government remains constant, the absolute number of unfavorable rulings for the government is liable to increase.
 Consequently, illegal election manipulation is likely to decrease following de jure reforms due to two complementary mechanisms.
 In some cases, the risk that adverse rulings may undermine the legitimacy of the ruling party (Berman, Shapiro, and Felter 2011; von Soest and Grauvogel 2017) may cause them to voluntarily engage in less manipulation.
 At the same time, increased risk of legal exposure for low-level election-manipulating agents makes it more difficult for the ruling party to rely on them to manufacture votes (Rundlett and Svolik 2016).